kwilkos/cxf/distribution/src/main/release/samples/hello_world_async/README.txt

 Hello World Asynchronous Demo using Document/Literal Style
 ==========================================================

-This demo illustrates usage of the JAX-WS asynchronous invocation model.
+This demo illustrates the use of the JAX-WS asynchronous invocation model.
 Please refer to the JAX-WS 2.0 specification (http://jcp.org/aboutJava/communityProcess/pfd/jsr224/index.html) for background.

-The asynchronous model allows the client thread to continue after making a twoway invocation without being blocked awaiting a response from the server.
+The asynchronous model allows the client thread to continue after making a two-way invocation without being blocked while awaiting a response from the server.
 Once the response is available, it is delivered to the client application asynchronously using one of two alternative approaches: